GATA Honors & Awards

 Nomination Procedures: All scholarship applications must be typed.
 A Sponsor's recommendation is part of the scholarship application.
 One letter of recommendation (from another certified athletic trainer other than the Sponsor) should be submitted with the application to the Honors & Awards Committee.
-All application materials (including application, transcript, and one letter of recommendation) must be submitted by March 1 each year for consideration.
+All application materials (including application, transcript, and one letter of recommendation) must be submitted by December 2, 2016 for consideration.
 Official transcripts are preferred, but unofficial transcripts are acceptable if necessary to make the deadline.

 Criteria: To be eligible for the award the individual must be a certified member of the National Athletic Trainers’ Association, or licensed by the Georgia Board of Athletic Training, and demonstrate exemplary service to the profession of athletic training in Georgia .
 Any GATA member may submit a nomination.
 A minimum of 10 years experience as a certified and/or licensed athletic trainer is required with a significant portion of these years taking place in the state of Georgia.